Record here (Local replay)

 4-1.
 Retry

-Click "Retry" in the upper right corner of the dialog screen to retry replaying a failed step.
+Click [Retry] in the upper right corner of the dialog to replay the failed step again.

 4-2.
 Abort